Deposit Money

 Another thing that can influence the rate offered for CDs is the strategy of the bank issuing the CD.
 They may want more deposits and are willing to increase what they offer in order to acquire them.

-Why do banks have different rates for CDs?
+Why do banks have different rates for certificate of deposit?

-Even though CDs APY is highly correlated to the interest rate established by the Federal Reserve, banks set their own APY for the certificates of deposit that they offer.
-A couple of things can influence how much of a return that they offer.
+Even though CDs APY is highly correlated to the interest rate established by the Federal Reserve, banks set their own APY for their certificates of deposit.
+A couple of things can influence how the rate that they offer.
 First, if the bank has a high demand for deposits, they may offer a higher interest rate on their CDs.
-Second, the bank can set different profit targets for their products which can result in different interest rates than their competitors.
+Second, banks set different profit targets for their products which can result in different interest rates than their competitors.

 Another way to increase the supply of money is when the Federal Reserve lowers the “fund rate” of money.
 When interest rates drop, it is less expensive for banks can borrow money from the Federal Reserve.